farahy11/bitcoin-price-dashboard/README.md

 ## Problem Statement

-Situation
+### Situation
-Public data sources like cryptocurrency APIs provide large volumes of raw data that are not immediately usable for analysis.
+Public cryptocurrency APIs provide large volumes of raw data that are not immediately usable for analysis.

-Task
+### Task
 Design and build a small data pipeline that:

-Collects live Bitcoin price data
+- Collects live Bitcoin price data

-Cleans and structures the data
+- Cleans and structures the data

-Stores it for reuse
+- Stores it for reuse

-Visualises trends over time
+- Visualises trends over time

 ### Action

-Used Python to call the CoinGecko API
+- Used Python to call the CoinGecko API

-Transformed raw JSON data using Pandas
+- Transformed raw JSON data using Pandas

-Stored processed data in a SQLite database
+- Stored processed data in a SQLite database

-Built a Streamlit dashboard to display prices and trends
+- Built a Streamlit dashboard to display prices and trends

 ### Result

-Successfully built a working end-to-end pipeline
+- Successfully built a working end-to-end pipeline

-Stored 287+ historical price records, enabling trend analysis over time
+- Stored 287+ historical price records, enabling trend analysis over time

-Created a reusable dashboard for historical analysis
+- Created a reusable dashboard for historical analysis

-Improved understanding of real-world data engineering workflows
+- Improved understanding of real-world data engineering workflows

 ## Architecture & Data Flow

 CoinGecko API
 ↓
 Python (requests)
 ↓
 Pandas (data cleaning & transformation)
 ↓
 SQLite (persistent storage)
 ↓
 Streamlit (dashboard visualisation)